20 edge hosting providers ranked by HRI™ in 2026. Rankings are never paid.

 Edge hosting serves your site from servers physically close to the user, usually across hundreds of points of presence (PoPs) worldwide.
 The best edge hosts in 2026 are Cloudflare (Pages + Workers), Fastly, Bunny.net, Vercel Edge, and Netlify Edge.
 The category overlaps heavily with CDN providers because edge hosting is essentially "the CDN now runs your code too".
 The winning platforms combine global delivery with developer-grade tooling and predictable pricing.
-As of 2026, the leading edge hosting platforms are Cloudflare, Fastly, Vercel, the established category leaders.
-Below them, every other provider is ranked purely by HRI, an independent algorithmic rating combining trust signals, profile completeness, freshness, and performance.
-The leaders are pinned because they define the category; no platform pays for placement.
+As of 22 August 2026, the highest-scoring edge hosting on HostList are Flashcloud (96/100), WebMate (95/100), Ultra Web Hosting (95/100), ranked purely by HRI, an independent algorithmic rating.
+No platform pays for placement and no position is chosen by hand.
+Separately, HostList editorially highlights Cloudflare, Fastly, Vercel as category-defining edge hosting platforms.
+That is an editorial shortlist, shown unranked and kept out of the scored list above.
 Rankings update continuously as Google review, Trustpilot, and profile data refresh.
 Each profile lists pricing where available, plan tiers, supported features, and verified customer rating data from Google and Trustpilot.
 Use the rankings below to compare providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.

 Edge hosting means your application code and content live on servers spread across the world, not in a single region.
 Cloudflare has 300+ cities, Fastly has 90+, Vercel runs functions on 40+.
 When a user in Singapore requests your page, the closest edge node serves it directly, instead of routing the request back to a US-East data centre.